scentless-apprentice/react-tracking/Documentation.md

 Required Fields: event, application, user, referrer

-### datalayer.event

-Description: The “event” value set with each push into the dataLayer triggers the relevant tracking behavior. * Please note: Each time an event fires.
-The application should perform a dataLayer.push

-Data Type: **String**.
-It must match one of these:
-* pageDataReady
-* scrollComplete
-* heartbeat
-* moduleInteraction
-* dynamicElementsLoaded
-* videoEvent

 ### datalayer.application

 Description: Describes basics attributes of the NYT Web application where the data layer is constructed.
 For example, it provides the application's version and release number.